satellite-image-deep-learning/techniques/README.md

 ## Synthetic data
 * [The Synthinel-1 dataset: a collection of high resolution synthetic overhead imagery for building segmentation](https://arxiv.org/ftp/arxiv/papers/2001/2001.05130.pdf)
 * [RarePlanes](https://www.cosmiqworks.org/RarePlanes/) ->  incorporates both real and synthetically generated satellite imagery including aircraft.
+Read the [arxiv paper](https://arxiv.org/abs/2006.02963) and checkout [the repo](https://github.com/aireveries/RarePlanes).
+Note the dataset is available through the AWS Open-Data Program for free download
+* Read [this article from NVIDIA](https://developer.nvidia.com/blog/preparing-models-for-object-detection-with-real-and-synthetic-data-and-tao-toolkit/) which discusses fine tuning a model pre-trained on synthetic data (Rareplanes) with 10% real data, then pruning the model to reduce its size, before quantizing the model to improve inference speed
 * Checkout Microsoft [AirSim](https://microsoft.github.io/AirSim/), which is a simulator for drones, cars and more, built on Unreal Engine
 * [Combining Synthetic Data with Real Data to Improve Detection Results in Satellite Imagery](https://one-view.ai/combining-synthetic-data-with-real-data-to-improve-detection-results-in-satellite-imagery-case-study/)
 * [Synthinel](https://github.com/timqqt/Synthinel) -> synthetic overhead imagery with full pixel-wise building labels, created using ESRI CityEngine